RyuZhihao123/Instance-based-RN/README.md

 ## Experiments1: Our new tasks.
 (These experiments focus on verifying the generalization ability of networks.)

-* For those generalization tasks, we don't use `EarlyStopping`.
+* For those generalization tasks, we didn't use `EarlyStopping` during training.
 Because training and testing set are totally independent so that validation loss always changes, it's very difficult to find a suitable min-delta value for validation loss.
+Therefore, I just record the best model with lowest validation loss.

 ### Task1.1: PieNumber.